tappyduckmancodes/spotify-lyric-downloader/README.md

 · Wait about 10 seconds.

 · Once complete, check "Lyrics" folder for grouping by artist, album, and track number and title.
+Enjoy yourself!